 More than 1,500 journals and magazines published in Colorado and nationally.

-Hard-to-find materials related to archaeology, architecture, and historic preservation.
+Located in the Office of Archaeology & Historic Preservation, the Heckendorn Preservation Collection contains hard-to-find materials related to archaeology, architecture, and historic preservation.